Known4225/VisualisingAlgorithms/Dijkstra/README.txt

 Click and drag: move nodes around, you cannot move nodes while Dijkstra is running Click on a node to set it as a start/end point
-Press space to advance through the animation (Dijkstra's algorithm) Press E to toggle distance numbers
-Press C to clear nodes
+Press space to advance through the animation (Dijkstra's algorithm) Press C to clear nodes
 Press R to stop Dijkstra
+Press Q to regenerate new graph
 Press 1 to summon a node
 Hold Shift and drag from a node to another to create a connection